maheshmaf/loopback-next/examples/validation-app/README.md

    @property({
     type: 'string',
     required: true,
+    // Add jsonSchema
     jsonSchema: {
       maxLength: 10,
-      minLength: 1,
+      minLength: 5,
-    },
+      errorMessage: 'City name should be between 5 and 10 characters', },
    })
    city: string;
    ```

 2. [ValidatePhoneNumInterceptor](src/interceptors/validate-phone-num.interceptor.ts):
-   interceptor that checks whether the area code of the phone number matches
+   an interceptor for custom validation - it checks whether the area code of the
-   with the city name
+   phone number matches with the city name.

 3. [CoffeeShopController](src/controllers/coffee-shop.controller.ts): controller
    where the `ValidatePhoneNumInterceptor` is applied.

+4. [MySequence](src/sequence.ts): a custom sequence for creating custom error
+   messages.

 ## Use